greenelab/deep-review/all-sections.md

 competitions.
 A study of BACE-1 inhibitors included only 1547 compounds [@B4cL1o2P].
-Machine learning models were able to train on this limited dataset, but overfitting was a challenge and the differences between random forests and a deep neural were negligible, especially in the classification setting.
+Machine learning models were able to train on this limited dataset, but overfitting was a challenge and the differences between random forests and a deep neural network were negligible, especially in the classification setting.
 Overfitting is still a problem in larger chemical screening datasets with tens or hundreds of thousands of compounds because the number of active compounds can be very small, on the order of 0.1% of all tested